tpoisot/ms_abc_networks/manuscript.md

 ancestor increases, or decreases, the probability of the incipient species losing interactions.
 We have used the following formulation for $\varepsilon$:

-$$\varepsilon(\lambda, k, c) = \frac{1}{1+\left(\frac{1}{\lambda}-1\right)\times c^{k-1}} \,.  $${#eq:epsilon}
+$$\varepsilon(\lambda, k, c) = \left(1+\left(\frac{1}{\lambda}-1\right)\times c^{k-1}\right)^{-1} \,.  $${#eq:epsilon}

+In this formulation, $k$ is the number of interactions of the incipient species, $\lambda$ is the *basal* rate of interaction loss, and $c$ is a parameter regulating whether species with more interactions tend to gain or lose interactions over time.
+Negative values of $c$ imply that *rich get richer*, *i.e.* species with more interactions tend to conserve them more over speciation.
+The special case of $c = 0$ corresponds to no relationship between the degree of a species and its probability of losing or retaining an interaction over speciation.
 The resulting probability of interaction loss, and its consequences on degree, is shown in {@fig:int}.
-The values of $\varepsilon$ belong to $]0;1[$.
+The values of
+$\varepsilon$ belong to $]0;1[$.
 Note that, because species are duplicated upon a speciation event, the network still grows over time.
 If an incipient species should lose all of its interactions, then it fails to establish.

 ![Left panel: probability that *each* interaction of the ancestor is lost by the incipient species during speciation.
 Right panel: xxx](figure/concept_intloss.pdf){#fig:int width=100%}

-The four previous steps are performed a fixed number of time -- we impose an upper limit to the richness at each level, and when this limit is reached, the incipient species replaces one of the resident species at random.
+These four rules translate directly into steps for the model: pick a level at random, select a species to duplicate, assess the survival of interactions of the incipient, and add the incipient to the network.
+These are performed a fixed number of time -- we impose an upper limit to the richness at each level, and when this limit is reached, the incipient species replaces one of the resident species at random.
 An equilibrium for the measures of network structure (see next section) is reached within 1000 timesteps.
 For all situations, we recorded the network after 5000 iterations.

 ## Network measures